-The Dominican Republic is well known for its white sandy beaches, towering palm trees, fascinating history, vibrant culture and adventure tourism.
-Here we offer a real riders itinerary, a point to point trail, not too strenuous but with some fantastic riding, swimming with your horses in crystal clear waters and beach riding.
-En route you’ll stay in a combination of small hotels or local Dominican home stays.
+The Dominican Republic is well known for its white sandy beaches, towering palm trees, fascinating history, vibrant culture, and adventure tourism.
+Here we offer a point-to-point horseback trail vacation that is not too strenuous, but with some fantastic horseback riding, swimming with the horses in crystal clear waters, and beach riding.
+Stay en-route in a selection of small hotels.

 Please Note: The opinions expressed in these reviews are the author's and do not necessarily reflect the views of Unicorn Trails Ltd. These reviews are "directly from the horses mouth" and unedited.
 Unicorn Trails may make additional comments for clarification clearly identified in red.

 Review received from MS of Trondheim on 05/12/2023

 Arrival in Dominican Republic and transfer to the hotel in Bavaro.
 There is time to relax and have a swim at the hotel before the welcome dinner and group meeting.